cms351/cms351/README.md

 - 👋 Hi, I’m Clayton Strike.
 - 👀 I’m interested in everything!
 I'm too green to know what I like and what I don't.
-- 🌱 I’m currently learning Linux and SQL.
+- 🌱 I’m currently learning React, Express and Node.
 - 💞️ I’m looking to collaborate on anything interesting!
 - 📫 How to reach me: cms351@txstate.edu